Seoul · Operators

 What this work does not include.

 No legal services.
 No Korean entity, US entity, or branch formation.
 No L-1, E-2, or visa work.
-No US tax structuring, transfer-pricing analysis, or Korea-US double-taxation treaty review.
+No US tax structuring, transfer-pricing analysis, or Korea-US double-taxation treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing, FDA submissions, MFDS conformity, or US securities work.
 No IP filing or patent prosecution.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.

-These belong with Korean counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants who handle FDA and clinical pathways.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or regulatory implications, the firm flags it and defers before execution.
+These belong with Korean counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants that handle FDA and clinical pathways.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or regulatory implications, GMA flags it and defers before execution.

 Frequently asked.

-The Seoul register is engineer-built, capability-matrix-led, and rests heavily on chaebol provenance that the home-market reader places instantly.
-The US register is category-first, outcome-weighted, and cannot place the chaebol context without translation.
+The Seoul register is engineer-built, capability-matrix-led, and rests heavily on chaebol provenance that the home-market buyer places instantly.
+The US buyer expectations is category-first, outcome-weighted, and cannot place the chaebol context without translation.
 The work is not to discard the Samsung, LG, SK, or Hyundai provenance, it is to carry it as second-layer proof rather than as the opening signal.
 The home-market materials keep their full capability detail and supply-chain references.
-The US site, deck, outbound, and the daepyo's English presence are rebuilt to lead with the US category, the US peer set, and a US-procurement-grade trust architecture.
+The US site, deck, outbound, and the daepyo's English presence are rebuilt to lead with the US category, the US peer set, and a US-procurement-grade proof and trust system.

 Technical B2B firms inside the semiconductor supply chain, industrials including automotive components, steel, and shipbuilding-adjacent groups, cyber firms, biotech operators, and engineering-commercial firms with US plants or US distribution.
 Many sit one or two tiers deep in the chaebol supply chain.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
 A US subsidiary is a Korean firm operating its own US-facing brand, so the work is to build a US category anchor, a US peer set, and a US outcome claim the subsidiary can stand on.
-A US plant or distributor relationship operates inside another company's commercial frame and the work is to make sure the Korean firm's identity carries through procurement decisions where the plant or distributor is not advocating.
-Both routes start from the same discovery conversation and lead to different deliverables.
+A US plant or distributor relationship operates inside another company's sales story and the work is to make sure the Korean firm's identity carries through procurement decisions where the plant or distributor is not advocating.
+Both routes start from the same inquiry screening and lead to different deliverables.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
 Seoul operator engagements often begin as a Sprint when one US category is in play, and as a Build when the US subsidiary or US plant relationship needs full architectural rebuild ahead of a US commercial hire.

 Further on Seoul and the US corridor.